Maricode-40/panda-jumping-game-mayerfeld-final/README.md

 This model is intentionally simple, so you can follow along and understand how the different parts (HTML for structure, CSS for style, JS for behavior) come together to make a working 2D mini-game.

+The loop:  * Moves the obstacle * Checks collisions * updates score/game state.

+Fully responsive as we use relative size in css.

 # Collaborators
 Marissa Rico Developer
 Shalom Alalade